Baylex/PyBer_Analysis/README.md

 ### Summary DataFrame

-# PyBer_Analysis
-UT Data Boot Camp Module 5: PyBer with Matplotlib

-## Overview of the PyBer Data Analysis:
-After completing an exploratory analysis for PyBer, a ride-sharing business, a deeper dive into reviewing the data by city type was requested by the CEO.
-The scope of work includes using Python, Pandas, and Matplotlib to create a summary DataFrame and a multi-line graph of the total weekly fares for each city type: Rural, Suburban, and Urban.

-## PythonData Environment
-1. Anaconda version 1.7.2
-2. Conda version 4.9.0
-3. Jupyter-Notebook version 6.1.4
-4. ipykernal version 5.3.4
-5. Python version 3.7.7
-6. Pandas version 1.1.3
-7. Numpy version 1.19.1
-8. Matplotlib version 3.3.2
-9. GitBash version 2.28.0.windows.1

-## Results:

-### Summary DataFrame

 After merging two data sets and using the groupby() functions, the fare per ride and fare per driver averages were calculated resulting in the summary DataFrame by city type.

 ![Pic 1](https://github.com/Baylex/PyBer_Analysis/blob/main/Analysis/Deliverable1.PNG)